 - 1. Compile your financial records and assess your personal assets. - 2.
 Open new bank accounts and credit cards. - 3.
-Close joint accounts and pay off/close joint credit cards. - 4.
+Close joint bank accounts and close or freeze joint credit cards (depending on amount owed, it may be prudent to freeze the credit cards and settle in court). - 4.
 Update your Will, Power of Attorney, insurance policies, including beneficiaries. - 5.
 Update your mailing address if you no longer live in the marital home. - 6.
 Refrain from making significant financial decisions that may be included in the division of property.